ciscocsirt/malspider/README.md

  - domain (ie. cisco.com)
  - industry/org category (ie. Energy, Political, Education, etc)

+If you want to **bulk import** domains, create a csv file with a the following header and leave the first column blank (the id field):

+id,org_name,category,domain
+,Cisco Systems,Technology,cisco.com

+Click "IMPORT" instead of "ADD ORGANIZATION".

 **NOTE**: _Websites are scheduled to be **crawled once every 24 hours** (at midnight) by a cronjob.
 If you want to crawl your list of websites more often than that you can **edit the crontab entry** that looks like this: "0 * * * * python your_path/manage.py manage_spiders"_

 ### Analyzing Spider Data